 - Sherlock's episode "The Six Thatchers" is based on the original Sherlock Holmes short story "The Adventure of the Six Napoleons".
 In this retelling, an operation of a freelance task force called A.G.R.A. is foiled and while on the run, one of the members tries to hide his USB stick with sensitive data.
 He winds up in a pottery and hides the memory stick in one of six freshly made busts of Margaret Thatcher.
 Then he gets arrested.
 Years later, the man goes around stealing all identical busts in hope to find his memory stick.
 Sherlock puts an end to this.

 - Shadowrun supplement Portfolio of a Dragon: Dunkelzahn's Secrets.
-According to the dragon Dunkelzahn's will the Russian crown jewels were smuggled out of the country after the Russian Revolution inside one of the nine spinet pianos from the royal palace.
+According to Dunkelzahn's will, the Russian crown jewels were smuggled out of the country after the Russian Revolution, inside one of the nine spinet pianos from the royal palace.